-7 Things All Parents Should Consider When Hiring a Newborn Photographer
+7 Questions Parents Should Ask A Newborn Photographer

 by Tampa Newborn Photographer || Legacy Photography by Whitney

 The safety and security of your child is the most important factor when choosing a newborn photographer, and here’s why: photographers who are not trained in posing and handling newborns can cause lifelong injuries.

 It’s that simple.
 Specialized training is a must.
 Just as any human, newborn babies have individual personalities, physical constraints, and comfortable and uncomfortable positions.
 Unsafe posing can injure your child, reduce circulation, cause them to become overheated, or restrict their breathing.

 Professional newborn photographers invest many hours and money in training with experienced mentors and teachers.
 The hands-on training and mentoring that I received, along with many portfolio-building model call sessions has been the key to my learning, training, and education to keep your baby safe and secure.